Loading...

 Large breeds like the Great Pyrenees are predisposed to joint issues (dysplasia, arthritis).
 BARF helps naturally: raw meaty bones provide cartilage (a natural source of glucosamine and chondroitin) and oily fish delivers anti-inflammatory omega-3s.
 For large-breed puppies, control growth by limiting the ration to 3–4% of body weight — caloric excess accelerates too-rapid growth, as recommended by FEDIAF guidelines.

 Lamb is one of the best proteins for elimination diets because it is rarely allergenic.
 Its fat content is high — trim surface fat for sedentary or overweight dogs.
 Lamb ribs make excellent raw meaty bones for small and medium breeds.
 Lamb heart and kidneys are nutrient-dense organs.
 Following NRC 2006 guidelines, lamb provides excellent coverage for zinc and heme iron requirements.
+For your 55 kg Great Pyrenees (large breed), plan about 138 g of raw meaty lamb bone per day.
+Avoid ultra-dense load-bearing bones (adult femurs) which can fracture molars — prefer vertebrae, scapulas and spongy bones.

 Lamb is a fat-rich protein — thaw it completely in the refrigerator and serve at room temperature for better digestibility.
 Fats oxidize faster, so consume within 24 hours of thawing.
 Frozen at -18°C, lamb keeps 2–3 months without significant nutrient loss.
 Pre-portion into individual bags to streamline daily meal prep and avoid repeated freeze-thaw cycles.